 Abandon all hope, ye who enter here

 Nate is a native Upstate New Yorker with a BS in Biology from Syracuse University and PhD in Cell Biology and Genetics from Washington State University.
-He completed postdoctoral training studying the genetic basis for cardiovascular disease risk at Massachusetts General Hospital and The Broad Institute under the tutelage of Patrick Ellinor.
-After many years in Boston, he moved his group to the MMRI in March of 2020.
+He completed postdoctoral training on the genetic basis for cardiovascular disease risk at Massachusetts General Hospital and The Broad Institute where he was promoted to Instructor in 2017.
+After far too many years in Boston (cities... no thanks), he moved his group to the MMRI in March of 2020.

 Mayuri comes to the lab from Ahmedabad, India, where she received a BS and MS in Microbiology from Sardar Patel University.
 In 2002, she joined the MMRI, and has since focused on the genetic basis of inherited arrhythmias and genetic testing within our clinical laboratory.
-She's also our resident stem cell expert, differentiating both ES and patient derived stem cells into cardiomyocytes for functional assessment of genetic variation.
+She is our CRISPR-editing champion and our resident stem cell expert, where she differentiates both ES and patient derived stem cells into cardiomyocytes for functional assessment of genetic variation.